ryanallen/words-of-my-perfect-teacher/README.md

 *mi 'byed 'jig rten*, our world, the field of activity of [Sakyamuni](#sakyamuni).

 ## Intermediate state
 *bar do*, Skt.*antarabhava*, term used for the various stages of experience between death and the next, with a wider interpretation that includes the various states of consciousness in life.
-Four intermediate states are distinguised: 1) the natural intermediate state of this life (*rang bzhin skyes gnas bar do*), 2) the intermediate state of the momoent of death (*'chi kha'i bar do*), 3) the [intermediate state of absolute reality](#intermediate-state-of-absolute-reality) (*chos nyid bar do*), and 4) the [intermediate state of becoming](#intermediate-state-of-becoming) (*srid pa'i bar do*); or, to make six intermediate states, two more particular states, within the first, can be added: 5) the intermediate state of dream (*rmi lam bar do*) and 6) the intermediate state of meditative concentration (*bsam gtan bar do*).
+Four intermediate states are distinguished: 1) the natural intermediate state of this life (*rang bzhin skyes gnas bar do*), 2) the intermediate state of the moment of death (*'chi kha'i bar do*), 3) the [intermediate state of absolute reality](#intermediate-state-of-absolute-reality) (*chos nyid bar do*), and 4) the [intermediate state of becoming](#intermediate-state-of-becoming) (*srid pa'i bar do*); or, to make six intermediate states, two more particular states, within the first, can be added: 5) the intermediate state of dream (*rmi lam bar do*) and 6) the intermediate state of meditative concentration (*bsam gtan bar do*).

 ## Intermediate state of absolute reality
 *chos nyid bar do*, intermediate state during which absolute reality manifests as pure forms of peaceful or wrathful aspect, according to one's own individual tendencies.